ryvin/XML-schema-unit-test-generator/task.md

 - No hardcoded variables or manual configuration is required.

 ## Error Summary
-- Some generated XML files are missing required child elements (e.g., 'vh:car' missing 'make', 'vh:bike' missing 'brand').
+- Some generated XML files are missing required child elements (e.g., 'vh:car' missing 'make', 'vh:bike' missing 'brand'). **[FIXED]**
-- Some elements (e.g., 'vh:cars') have an unexpected 'type' attribute.
+- Some elements (e.g., 'vh:cars') have an unexpected 'type' attribute. **[PERSISTS]**
+- Some generated values for elements with type 'gYear' or enumerations are empty or whitespace, causing validation errors. **[FIXED for gYear, enumeration bug persists for unrelated elements]**
+- Enumeration values are being used for the wrong element/attribute (e.g., 'sedan' for bike type). **[NEW/FOUND]**

 ## Plan & Tasks